 A lender will want to fund a business that stands a good chance of success in an industry.
 If you can’t differentiate your company from its rivals, they might question if your business can generate a large profit.

-Convince a lender to accept your business loan proposal by highlighting your company’s unique selling proposition (USP).
+Convince a lender to accept your business loans proposal by highlighting your company’s unique selling proposition (USP).
 Point out the various features that will separate a product or service from your rivals.

 Articulate the Business Goals